U-Adithyan/Arduino_obstacle-avoider/README.md

-# Arduino_obstacle-avoider
+## Arduino_obstacle-avoider
-Project on making an obstacle avoider using Arduino and a infrared sensor
+Project on making an obstacle avoider using Arduino and an infrared sensor